 II.
 Cost Of Building A Medium-Complexity App

 The cost of a medium-complexity app can range from $50,000- $150,000. eCommerce or social media apps are more complex and require more development time and resources.
 These types of apps typically include features such as user accounts, payment processing, and proper data management.
-They may also require integration with external services like inventory management systems or shipping providers.
+They may also require integration with external services like inventory management systems or courier services for delivery or shipping.

 III.
 Cost Of Building A High-Complexity App

 A high-complexity app development cost can range from $150,000 to $500,000+.
 Augmented reality or on-demand service apps are among the most complex and therefore have the highest costs.
 These apps require specialized skills and technologies such as 3D graphics or real-time data processing.
 They may also require significant testing and optimization to ensure a smooth user experience.

 It’s important to remember that the cost of app building is not just about the development cost but also the investment in testing, design, and project management.
 Good project management and communication help to keep your project on track and within your budget.

 Now that we have a better understanding of the costs associated with different types of app development, let's explore some strategies for keeping those costs under control.

 5 Proven Ways To Reduce The App Development Cost & Increase Your ROI

 If you're new to this and planning to build your first mobile app, the cost might be something that's on your mind.
 But you can reduce your hidden app development costs by following some excellent strategies that are tested to work.
 Let’s uncover these:

 A. Starting With A Minimum Viable Product (MVP)